kristapratico/azure-sdk-for-python/sdk/cognitiveservices/azure-cognitiveservices-vision-computervision/README2.md

 Changes:
 1. Operations that accept a url and operations that accept an image stream are combined into one operation that takes an `image_or_url` parameter.
 E.g. analyze_image_in_stream(image, ...) --> analyze_image(image_or_url, ...)
 2. No longer use CognitiveServicesCredentials from msrest.
-Now pass credential parameter which can be the cognitive services account key or Azure Active Directory credentials.
+Pass credential parameter string into client as the cognitive services account key or Azure Active Directory credentials.
 3. LRO recognize_text() is being deprecated and will not be included in the sdk.
-4. LRO batch_read_file() will return an LROPoller and do the call to get_read_operation_result() internally.
+4. LRO batch_read_file() will return a polling object and do the calls to get_read_operation_result() internally.
     User checks operation status with the poller object. batch_read_file() will return a `list[TextRecognitionResult]` instead of `ReadOperationResult`.
+5. The operations which read characters/text from an image (recognize_printed_text, batch_read_file)
+    will include an extra param in the model returned called `full_text`.
+This will contain all the text recognized as a string.
+This makes workflows in which text data is passed into text analytics, etc. services more seamless.
-5. Re-locate metadata and request_id to response hook to help simplify the models returned:
+6. Re-locate metadata and request_id to response hook to help simplify the models returned:
     - detect_objects() returns `list[DetectedObject]` instead of `DetectResult`
     - list_models() returns a `list[ModelDescription]` instead of `ListModelsResult`
     - tag_image() returns a `list[ImageTag]` instead of a `TagResult`
     - get_area_of_interest() returns a `BoundingRect` instead of a `AreaOfInterestResult`
+    - analyze_image_by_domain() returns a `list[dict{name, confidence}]` instead of a `DomainModelResult`
-6. Since image tags can be returned from tag_image(), let's not return them for describe_image() as well.
+7. Since image tags can be returned from tag_image(), let's not return them for describe_image() as well.
     We can further simplify the response by sending metadata and request ID to response hook.
     So describe_image() will return a `list[ImageCaption]` instead of `ImageDescription`.
-7. Parameter `description_exclude` moved to kwargs for analyze_image() and describe_image()
+8. Parameter `description_exclude` moved to kwargs for analyze_image() and describe_image()
-8. For analyze_image_by_domain(), move metadata and request_id to response hook and simplify response by removing outer dictionary.
-Response changed to `list[dict{name, confidence}]` from `DomainModelResult`.
-We could create a new model to make this return type less generic? `list[DomainResult]`?
-9. The operations which read characters/text from an image (recognize_printed_text, batch_read_file)
-    will include an extra param in the model returned called `full_text`.
-This will contain all the text recognized as a string.
-This makes workflows in which OCR data is passed into text analytics services more seamless.

 ```python
 azure.cognitiveservices.vision.computervision.ComputerVisionClient(endpoint, credentials)